kojix2/ruby-htslib/README.md

 #### Garbage Collection and Memory Freeing

-A small number of commonly used structs, such as Bam1 and Bcf1, are implemented using FFI's ManagedStruct.
+A small number of commonly used structs, such as `Bam1` and `Bcf1`, are implemented using FFI's `ManagedStruct`.
 This allows for automatic memory release when Ruby's garbage collection is triggered.
-On the other hand, other structs are implemented using FFI::Struct, and they will require manual memory release.
+On the other hand, other structs are implemented using `FFI::Struct`, and they will require manual memory release.

 ### Need more speed?